 - Site-wide penalty: That one’s nasty.
 If you get it, it means you really screwed up your SEO and probably have thousands of nasty links pointing at you.
 Here, you have two possibilities: if you have some level of control on most of these links, go ahead and edit them, removing the lowest quality ones, creating new good quality links, maybe add a few good pages on your site, then wait and pray.
 If not, this is tough to hear, but you will probably need to start a new page.
 In this case, my advice is to reuse all your legit contents, get the old, good links pointing at your new domain when possible, and redirect the old pages that you consider of good quality and that don’t have a lot of bad links pointing at them

 It might sound like a lot of work, but if your contents are good, there is no reason not to recover from the penalties you may get.
+That’s why it’s better to check out Los Angeles Social Media Agency that helps you manage your social presence and interacting with social media users, and nurture your relationship with existing customers and encourages new audiences to engage with your brand.
+These results directly translate into more business and revenue for your company.
 Like I said in my previous post, this update is changing the SEO World and I still believe the Japanese SERPs didn’t benefit from the update at all, but the only thing you can really do is get back to work and put good stuff out.

 If you were hit by the update or are trying to improve your rankings, please feel free to check my service page.
 And if you want a quick, free and informal diagnosis for your damaged site, just drop a quick comment below!